Demographics of Japan: Total Fertility rate before 1873

 In 2023, Japan's total fertility rate was 1.20, among the lowest in the world and far below the replacement rate of 2.1.
-In January 2023, Japanese Prime Minister Fumio Kishida pledged to take urgent steps to tackle the country's declining birth rate, calling it "now or never" for Japan's aging society; he had planned to double the budget for child-related policies by June 2023 and to set up a new government agency in April.
+In January 2023, Japanese Prime Minister Fumio Kishida pledged to take urgent steps to tackle Japan's declining birth rate, calling it "now or never" for Japan's aging society.
+He planned to double the budget for child-related policies by June 2023 and to set up a new government agency in April.